Tuesday, August 28, 2012

 How many dawns have I seen?

-There was one in Tennessee over a bridge and a lake, seen from a canoe.
+There was one in Tennessee over a bridge and a lake, seen

 Another from a fishing pier in the Yucatan: